Map: Black Forest

-- Register your Sage Orienteering Club membership online on Zone4.
-Payment and waiver are both online on Zone4 this year.
+- Register your Sage Orienteering Club membership and waiver online

-- Run the course whenever you want during the times when the event is open.
-If you are interested in comparing results & routes with others, record a GPS track on your smartwatch or phone.
+- Do the course whenever you want during the time when the event is open.
+If you are interested in comparing results & routes with others (a great learning experience for everyone), record a GPS track on your smartwatch or phone (optional).

 - Check in with the event organizer (including participant names and courses of everyone in your family) by:

 - Filling in the Check-In Form (red button near top of page under quick links)